 The Nasdaq 100 index includes some of the most volatile stocks in the market.
 The S&P 100 index includes 100 less volatile, large-cap stocks.
 Testing the same strategy with the stocks in that index shows that 67.5% of all trades would have been winners.
 Again, there was an average of about 10 trades per year in each stock.
 The average annual gain was 13.96% for this group of stocks.

 Over the time period used in the tests, the S&P 500 gained an average of 2.62%, including dividends.

 We have tested ITV with a variety of stocks and have consistently found great results.
 Risk is also reduced with this indicator when compared to a buy-and-hold strategy.

 The rules for this indicator are the same general rules that traders apply to VIX.
 We expect high levels in both indicators to be associated with market bottoms and low levels with market tops.
 We have refined the rules and developed a complete, but very simple, trading system based on volatility.

 Another use of ITV is to find the best times for selling options.
 When volatility increases, options prices should also move up.
 This is a relationship defined in options pricing models.
 ITV provides a way to quantify when volatility is rising in an individual stock and provides a way to identify when volatility has stopped rising.
 That point in time should maximize the gains of an options seller.

 Traders can apply a 10-day MA, for example, to the VIX to find similar trades in SPY.
-Long-term traders can use the 10-week MA.
+Long-term traders can use the 20-week MA.

 Amber regularly uses this indicator in Income Trader when she searches for the best options plays each week.
-A testament to the power of this indicator is her track record -- all nine of her closed positions are winners.
-Even more impressive, Amber's average annual return is 87.5% on her Instant Income trades.
+A testament to the power of this indicator is her track record -- all 52 of her closed positions are winners.
+Even more impressive, Amber's average annual return is over 50% on her Instant Income trades.
 You can learn more about Income Trader and even sign up to get her next issue by clicking here.